 \subsection{Deep Neural Networks}

-Deep neural network (DNN) is the core of a deep learning system.
+Classification deep neural networks (DNN) are the core of many deep learning systems.
 As shown in Figure \ref{fig:dnn}, a DNN consists of multiple layers, i.e., an input layer, an output layer, and one or more hidden layers.
 Each layer is made up of a series of neurons.
 The neurons from different layers are interconnected by weighted edges.
 Each neuron is a computing unit that applies an activation function on its inputs and the weights of the incoming edges.
 The computed result is passed to the next layer through the edges.
-The weights of the edges are not specified directly by the software developers, but automatically learned by a training process with a large set of labeled training data.
+The weights of the edges are not specified directly by software developers, but automatically learned by a training process with a large set of labeled training data.
 After training, a DNN then can be used to automatically classify an input object, e.g., an image with an animal, into its corresponding class, e.g., the animal species.

-Suppose we have a DNN that can classify objects into $N$ classes.
+Suppose we have a DNN that classifies objects into $N$ classes.
 Given an input, the DNN will output a vector of $N$ values, e.g., $\langle v_1, v_2, \cdots, v_N\rangle$, each of which represents how much the system thinks the input corresponds to each class.
-Apparently, using a softmax function~\cite{denker1991transforming}, it is easy to normalize this vector to $\langle p_1, p_2, \cdots, p_N\rangle$ where $\Sigma_{i=1}^N p_i = 1$, and $p_i$ indicates the probability that an input belongs to the \textit{i}th class.
-From now on, with no loss of generality, we assume the output vector of a DNN is a vector of probabilities as described above.
+Using a softmax function~\cite{denker1991transforming}, it is easy to normalize this vector to $\langle p_1, p_2, \cdots, p_N\rangle$ where $\Sigma_{i=1}^N p_i = 1$ and $p_i$ indicates the probability that an input belongs to the \textit{i}th class.
+From now on, with no loss of generality, we assume that the output vector of a DNN is a vector of probabilities as described above.